 The muscles which are used to open and close the hand prosthesis are actually responsible for the movement of the wrist in a natural hand.
 Its wearer must learn that it now has a different function.
 “The human brain is unbelievably adaptable.
 After a short amount of time, people perform the movement intuitively like how car drivers step on the brake when they want to stop,” says Ted Varley, Technical Director at Steeper.

 The first myoelectric hand came onto the market at the start of the 1980s.
 They were driven by a single motor and only had a simple gripping mechanism: thumb, index and middle fingers could be closed for a pincer grip.
 Ring and small fingers were only available for cosmetic reasons and had no gripping force.
 This concept was fundamentally changed for the Bebionic hand about ten years ago.
 “We determined that people accept lower gripping force per finger if they get more flexibility,” explains Ted Varley.
 To control the individual fingers, each finger on the Bebionic hand is equipped with its own electric motor.
-The four motors for the fingers are located in the palm of the hand, the fifth in the thumb itself.
+The four small dc motors for the fingers are located in the palm of the hand, the fifth in the thumb itself.
 Encoders are integrated into the motors which precisely detect the position of the finger at any time.

 Thanks to individual control, the fingers can be arranged into a total of 14 different grip patterns.
 With the key grip, which moves the thumb up and down with the fingers flexed, you can hold flat items such as plates, keys or bank cards.
 With the hook grip, heavy loads of up to 25 kilograms can be carried, the outstretched index finger permits the use of keyboards and remote controls.
 With the power grip, the thumb is in the opposite position and all fingers close until they encounter resistance.
 This is used to clasp irregularly shaped objects such as wine glasses.
 “This position looks much more natural than a pincer grip.
 The grip is also more stable if all fingers are used,” stresses Varley.